J-Yan/Image_Processing_Yan_Jiao/Volumetric_Light_3D_Render/README.md

 # Volumetric Light Simulation
 This project is a team project.

 I mainly implemented the shader part.

 ## Main idea
-We implemented two methods: radial blur and ray-tracing The final effect can be found at [backto1995.com/JIAO_YAN](https://backto1995.com/JIAO_YAN/)
+We implemented two methods: radial blur and ray-tracing.

+The final effect can be found at [backto1995.com/JIAO_YAN](https://backto1995.com/JIAO_YAN/).

 ###### Radial blur
 - Capture the real time frame to frame buffer